SAP/open-resource-discovery/docs/details/articles/grouping-and-bundling.md

 ### Tags

-**Tags (via the `tags` array property) can be used to freely add tags to all kinds of ORD resources in a [Folksonomy](https://en.wikipedia.org/wiki/Folksonomy) style.
+**Tags** (via the `tags` array property) can be used to freely tag all kinds of ORD resources in [Folksonomy](https://en.wikipedia.org/wiki/Folksonomy) style.

 Please be aware that there is no global governance of tags and they also do not have namespaces.
-This will lead to inconsistent usage of tags.
+This will inevitably lead to inconsistent usage of tags.
 Since they are usually used for enhancing search or navigation, the simplicity of tags is often still a good trade off.

 ### Labels